rohith8272/rpm.github.io/index.md

 # 👋 Hi, I'm Rohith Maben

 Welcome to my personal website!
-I'm a [Aeronautical engineer], and this site is a hub for my projects, technical blogs, and academic publications.
+I'm an aeronautical engineer, and this site is a hub for my projects, technical blogs, and academic publications.

 ---

 ## 🚀 Projects

-Here are some of the projects I've worked on:
+Here are some of the projects I'm working on:

 - [**DroneSim**](https://dronesim.xyz): A UAV simulator for flight dynamics and mission planning.
 - [**Log Analyzer for ArduPilot**](/projects/log-analyzer): A tool to gain insights from flight log data.